-With Lego enjoying a mainstream popularity since around the late 1950’s and the indie game Minecraft selling over 12 million copies on PC alone since 2011, it always seemed like a match made in heaven for these two beacons of entertainment.
+With Lego enjoying a mainstream popularity since around the late 1950’s and the indie game Minecraft selling million copies since 2011, it always seemed like a match made in heaven for these two beacons of entertainment.
 Indeed, when Lego announced a Minecraft line to complement the other themed sets in its collection there was a plethora of enthusiasm and speculation in regards to all features of the announced set.

 ‘Micro World’, the first set from Lego, was released last year and received an abundance of critical acclaim from fans of both pastimes.
 In fact, it seemed an almost logical fit for the two to come together: both are extremely popular and both focus on blocks to build and create structures and artworks.
 The first Minecraft themed set was focused on and designed around Steve, the player-character in the game and also featured one of the arch-nemesis’ for players of the Mojang creation, The Creeper.

 However, with Christmas 2013 right around the corner (a mere 11 weeks from the time of writing) then what are the Lego options for Minecraft fans this year?

 Back in July it was announced that 2 new Minecraft Lego themed sets were going to be released.
 This was an astute move by the Danish company; given how much attention and acclaim the original set received last year so it was no surprise that 2013 should see an expansion of the brand.